Hey! Where'd my money go?

 - In one episode of The Muppet Show, when Kermit checks the theatre's cashbox, he comments, "Three moths and a washer...
 More than we usually have."

 - In Calvin and Hobbes, it happened once when Calvin's dad was paying Rosalyn's baby-sitting bonus and there was nothing left.

-- Lampshaded in a Liō strip, where the title character is shown with a package of "Wallet Moths" which he uses to trick his father into thinking he's broke.
+- Lampshaded in a Liō strip, where Lio's dad is shown with a package of "Wallet Moths" used to trick Lio into thinking he's broke.